DeeNewcum/termdetect/README.md

 Download the latest version [here](https://github.com/DeeNewcum/termdetect/downloads), unpack it, and read the [README.txt](https://github.com/DeeNewcum/termdetect/blob/master/release/README.txt) inside.

 termdetect requires only a base install of Perl.
 It has been tested on Perl v5.8.6 through v5.14.2, and on Ubuntu 10.10, RHEL5, and Solaris 10.
 It should work on OS/X, FreeBSD, AIX, and HPUX, but it hasn't been tested on those yet.
 Bug reports for these are encouraged.

-## How does it work?

-There are [some request/reply ANSI sequences](https://github.com/DeeNewcum/termdetect/blob/master/doc/termmatch.md#capability-names-tests) that give us bits of information about the terminal.  <tt>Termdetect</tt> looks up the responses in a database of known terminals.
-Because it relies on ANSI escape sequences *only*, <tt>termdetect</tt> works across SSH and serial links.

 ## Documentation